Toolkit for Inclusive Searches

 Fair and equitable searches require deliberateness from the outset.
 Applicants will form opinions of Western based upon their assessments of each search process’s fairness, professionalism, and timeliness.
 How we conduct searches evidences our departmental and institutional values.
 And in the end, the individuals hired will shape Western’s culture far into the future.
 This page should be read in conjunction with the information provided on the Human Resources Hire an Employee web page.

 Consider factors including potential committee members’ relevant expertise, ability to offer a diverse perspective, ability and willingness to interrupt assumptions and biases and support the candidacy of highly qualified non-traditional or other applicants, and experience serving on search committees.
 Every committee member’s participation at all stages of the search will help the University obtain the strongest and most diverse applicant pool possible.

 Training requirements vary depending on the position classification.
 All committee members involved in Professional staff searches must complete the CRTC's Equal Opportunity and Affirmative Action training prior to reviewing any applicants (this includes applications from Dual Career Assistance candidates - see next section).
-The search chair is responsible for ensuring that all committee members receive this important information either by completing the asynchronous training made available in Western's Training Portal, or by requesting a live EO/AA consultation.
+The search chair is responsible for ensuring that all committee members receive this important information either by completing the asynchronous training made available in Western's Training Portal.

 Committee members serving on Classified staff searches are encouraged, although not required, to receive training at this time.
 Faculty search chairs should contact the CRTC Compliance Manager for current training requirements.